NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 Give Up: Roy Hibbert, Miles Plumlee

-The Bucks received Hibbert from the Hornets and then traded him to Denver on trade deadline day.
+The Bucks received Hibbert from the Hornets, and then traded him to Denver on trade deadline day.

 19. Charlotte Hornets

-Get: Chris Anderson, cash considerations, and Miles Plumlee
+Get: Chris Anderson, cash considerations and Miles Plumlee

 Give Up: 2017 second round pick (top-55 protected), Roy Hibbert and Spencer Hawes

-[Featured Image Lynne Sladky/AP Images]
+[Primary Image Lynne Sladky/AP Images]